Polyphenols

 - Some polyphenols can hinder the absorption of other nutrients

-- There is no established recommended daily intake, making it difficult to optimize intake
+- There is no established recommended daily intake, making it difficult to optimize consumption

 - They are broken down by the gut microbiota, which alters their bioactivity